input-output-hk/mithril/docs/root/manual/getting-started/run-mithril-devnet.md

 ### Step 2: Query the devnet

 Open a second terminal window.

-Watch the state queried from the devnet
+Watch the state queried from the devnet:

 ```bash
 watch -n 1 ./devnet-query.sh
 ```

-The networks will be queried every `1s` and will display:
+The networks will be queried every second and will display:

-* Certificate production informations gathered from the **Mithril Network**
+- Certificate production information gathered from the **Mithril network**
-* Utxo, Stake Pools, Stake Distribution from the **Cardano Network**
+- UTXO, stake pools, and stake distribution from the **Cardano network**

 ```bash
 =====================================================================